ErikBoraHuynh/Homelabs/Active Directory/README.md

 ***

-**8. Windows Server 2019 VM: Deploying Example User List and PowerShell Automation Script**
+**8. Windows Server 2019 VM / Domain Controller: Deploying Example User List and PowerShell Automation Script**

 I downloaded an example list of 100s of users called names.txt and the PowerShell automation script called 1_CREATE_USERS to automate the user account creation process from https://github.com/joshmadakor1/AD_PS.
 Added my name to the top of the list in names.txt to create a non-admin user account for myself.
 Opened PowerShell as Administrator and ran the PowerShell automation script directly in PowerShell.